Quasi-spherical metrics and the static Minkowski inequality: Introduction

-on the surface $\Sigma$. \end{theorem} Brendle-Hung-Wang first proved the analogous inequality for star-shaped hypersurfaces in anti-de-Sitter Schwarzschild space in their breakthrough paper \cite{BHW}.
+on the surface $\Sigma^{n-1}$. \end{theorem} Brendle-Hung-Wang first proved the analogous inequality for star-shaped hypersurfaces in anti-de-Sitter Schwarzschild space in their breakthrough paper \cite{BHW}.
 Their proof utilizes smooth solutions of inverse mean curvature flow (IMCF), and equality holds only on slices $\Sigma = \{ r= r_{0} \}$ of ADS-Schwarzschild.
 Later, Wei \cite{Wei} proved inequality \eqref{Minkowski_static} for outer-minimizing hypersurfaces in Schwarzschild space using weak solutions of IMCF, with equality once again being achieved only by slices.
-McCormick then applied Wei's analysis to obtain the inequality for asymptotically flat static spaces $(M^{n},g,V)$ of dimension $n < 8$ in \cite{Mc}.
-Theorem \ref{Mccormick} extends McCormick's result to dimension $n \geq 8$ when $\partial M$ is connected and applies to weakly asymptotically flat $(M^{n},g,V)$.
-However, both of these improvements follow from a straight-forward use of the analysis of Wei \cite{Wei}, and because of this we will leave the proof of Theorem \ref{Mccormick} for the appendix.
+In \cite{Mc}, McCormick applied Wei's analysis to obtain \eqref{Minkowski_static} for asymptotitcally flat static $(M^{n},g,V)$ of order $q > \frac{n-2}{2}$ and dimension $n < 8$.
+Theorem \ref{Mccormick} removes the conditions on $n$ (for a connected boundary) and on $q$ from McCormick's paper.
+Both of these improvements follow from a straight-forward generalization of the analysis of Wei \cite{Wei}, and because of this we will leave the proof of Theorem \ref{Mccormick} for the appendix.

 The main focus of this paper is to characterize equality in inequality \eqref{Minkowski_static}, which follows our earlier work on this problem in \cite{HW}.
-Equality holds in \eqref{Minkowski_static} when $\Sigma= \{ r = r_{0} \}$ is a slice in Schwarzschild space of any mass $m$, but whether this is the only situation where equality holds proves to be a highly non-trivial question.
-By making use of a foliation by smooth IMCF that arises in the equality case, we can show that if equality holds in \eqref{Minkowski_static} and $\Sigma$ satisfies appropriate positivity conditions, then the exterior region $(M^{n},g)$ must have the form
+Equality holds in \eqref{Minkowski_static} when $\Sigma= \{ r = r_{0} \}$ is a slice in Schwarzschild space of any mass $m$, but whether this is the only situation where equality holds is in fact a highly non-trivial question.
+In this paper, we will show that if $\Sigma \subset \partial M$ achieves equality in \eqref{Minkowski_static}, then outside of a compact set $K$ the manifold $(M^{n},g)$ has the form